-How to Combat Pet Hair
+How to Get Pet Hair Out of Laundry

 Those of us with pets will testify to the tremendous amount of love and joy they bring into our lives.
 My cat loves to wake me up each morning by sitting on my stomach and purring, while the dog lays on the bed next to her, patiently waiting for my eyes to pop open so he can smother me with morning kisses.
 He’s as excited to see me when I wake up as he is when I come home from work, and I’m equally excited to see them.